DanialArab/Docker/README.md

 # Docker

 This repo documents my understanding of Docker.
-The structure of my notes are as follows:
+The structure of my notes from the "The Ultimate Docker" course by Mosh Hamedani is as follows.
+For my hands-on experience with Docker, please visit the following link:

 # Table of content

 1. [Introduction](#1)